akheron/jansson/doc/apiref.rst

    Returns a new JSON object, or *NULL* on error.
 Initially, the object is empty.

+.. cfunction:: unsigned int json_object_size(const json_t *object)

+   Returns the number of elements in *object*, or 0 if *object* is not a JSON object.

+   .. versionadded:: 1.1

 .. cfunction:: json_t *json_object_get(const json_t *object, const char *key)

    .. refcounting:: borrow